gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-changes-ps.md

 title: Check for changes in local repository with script
 date: 2019-11-17
 category: git
+description: Using a script to check if the git repository has any changes.
 ---

 I needed to check if the repository had any changes in an Azure DevOps pipeline.